Set up a query pipeline

 when $groups contains "Employee"

-Assuming no query pipeline is being enforced by the search interface or search token, each query is routed to the query pipeline whose condition it satisfies (query pipelines lacking a condition aren’t considered.
+Assuming that no query pipeline is enforced by the search interface or authentication method (API key or search token), each query is routed to the query pipeline whose condition it satisfies.
+Query pipelines without a condition aren’t considered.

 Search Hub is

 Search Hub is

 Search Hub is

 This means that any query whose

 PartnerSearch will be routed to the Default query pipeline.